WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 REPR_TYPE, int EXPONENT> class fixed_point` where:

 * `REPR_TYPE` implies the underlying type used to store the value.
-A type which satisfies `is_integral` is an appropriate choice.
-The size of the resulting type will be `sizeof(REPR_TYPE)` and it will be signed iff `is_signed<REPR_TYPE>::value`.
+A type which satisfies `is_integral` is an ideal choice.
+The size of the resulting type will be `sizeof(REPR_TYPE)` and it will be signed iff `is_signed<REPR_TYPE>::value` is true.

   The default is `int`.

-* `EXPONENT` is the equivalent of a floating-point exponent and shifts the stored value by the requisite number of bits necessary to produce the desired range.
-The default value depends on `REPR_TYPE` and is whatever value divides capacity equally between bits used to store fractional digits and bits used to store integer digits and sign.
+* `EXPONENT` is the equivalent of the exponent field in a floating-point type and shifts the stored value by the requisite number of bits necessary to produce the desired range.

+  The default value is dependent on `REPR_TYPE` and ensures that half of the bits of the type are allocated to fractional digits.
+The other half go to integer digits and the signe bit.

+Some example specializations include the default -- typically a 32-bit object with a sign bit, 15 integer digits and 16 fractional digits:

+    fixed_point<>

-Some example specializations include an unsigned 16-bit type with 8 integer digits and 8 fractional digits:
+an unsigned 16-bit type with 8 integer digits and 8 fractional digits:

     fixed_point<uint16_t>